Multi-Antenna Jamming in Covert Communication: Abstract

 \section{Abstract}

-Covert communication conceals transmission of messages from Alice to Bob out of a watchful adversary, Willie, which tries to determine if a transmission took place or not.
-While covert communication in a basic, vanilla settings where all variables are known to Willie results in the well known square-root law, when a jammer is present and assists Alice by creating uncertainty in Willie's decoder, this transmission may have a positive rate.
+Covert communication conceals transmission of messages from Alice to Bob out of a watchful adversary, Willie, who tries to determine if a transmission took place or not.
+While covert communication in a basic, vanilla setting where all variables are known to Willie, results in the well-known square-root law, when a jammer is present and assists Alice by creating uncertainty in Willie's decoder, a strictly positive transmission rate is possible.

-In this work, we analyze the case where the jammer is equipped with multiple antennas and obtain the optimal transmission strategy of the jammer in order to maximize his assistance to Alice, in terms of maximizing a ratio between Willie's and Bob's noise variance.
-We show that the optimal strategy of the jammer is to perform beamforming towards a single direction with all his available power.
+In this work, we analyze the case where the jammer is equipped with multiple antennas.
+Specifically, we analyze the effect of multiple antennas at the jammer on Alice's transmission power and consequently on the transmission rate.
+We consider both cases, one in which the channel knowledge is known and one in which it is unknown by the jammer.
+We formulate several optimization problems for the transmission strategies of the jammer, to maximize his assistance to Alice, in terms of maximizing a ratio between Willie's and Bob's noise variances.

+When the channel information is known to the jammer, we show that the optimal strategy of the jammer is to perform beamforming towards a single direction with all his available power.
 This direction though, is not trivial, since it reflects an optimal tradeoff point between minimizing the interference at Bob and maximizing the interference at Willie.
+When the channel knowledge is unknown, we show that the optimal strategy of the jammer is either to transmit isotropically to all directions or to the null-space of Bob, where this choice depends on certain channel conditions.
+This is in contrast to current schemes in the literature.
+Furthermore, we extend the optimization problems to the case where Bob is also equipped with multiple antennas, and provide insightful results, shown to be asymptotically optimal, accompanied by simulations.